Survey Workflows Overview

 Select the Event that best suits your workflow.

-Event-based triggers in CFM Workflows are actions or data changes that initiate a workflow, such as survey responses, customer profile updates, or external updates from systems like Salesforce.
+Event based triggers in Customer Feedback Management Workflows are actions or data changes that initiate a workflow, such as survey responses, customer profile updates, or external updates from systems like Salesforce.
 These triggers help automate survey distribution and integrate external systems.

 Let's have a look at the three primary event types available: